 Table 5 also shows the results of the sensitivity experiment for the future period.
-We observed slightly smaller sensitivities ( $\pm 6.0$ to $\pm 7.5\%$ for IWD and $\pm 3.0$ to $\pm 4.5\%$ for IWCR) for the future period than for the present.
+We observed slightly smaller sensitivities ( $\pm 6.0$ to $\pm 7.5$ % for IWD and $\pm 3.0$ to $\pm 4.5$ % for IWCR) for the future period than for the present.
 Readers are reminded that these sensitivities were evaluated under GCM-inherent future climate trends because only the relative humidity was artificially changed around its future projected value while the other variables were fixed to their future projected values in the experiment.

-The differences in the relative humidity among the GCMs for the future period (Figure 7) are sufficiently large for the estimates of IWD and IWCR to diverge.
+The differences in the relative humidity among the GCMs for the future period (Fig. 7) are sufficiently large for the estimates of IWD and IWCR to diverge.
 The differences in the relative humidity between the GCMs are one of the marked uncertainty sources in the future projection of hydrological variables.

-5 3.5 Bias-corrected experiment and effects of reduction of uncertainty across GCMs
+3.5 Bias-corrected experiment and effects of reduction of uncertainty across GCMs

 Next, we examine the extent to which uncertainties are reduced by bias correction of the humidity data (Sect.
 2.4.2).
 Figure 14 shows monthly anomalies of hydrological elements with respect to the GCM-ensemble means.
-In comparison with Fig. 8, the relative humidity of all GCMs are in good agreement, implying that bias correction, even with a primitive method, is effective.
+In comparison with Fig. 8, the relative humidity of all GCMs is in good agreement, implying that bias correction, even with a primitive method, is effective.
 The potential evapotranspiration is also similar among the GCMs except for NorESM, which has a positive bias.
 NorESM also had a positive bias in Fig. 3.
 The monthly profiles of the evapotranspiration, IWD and IWCR are confined in narrower ranges than those for the uncorrected humidity data.
-For example, IWD remains within $\pm 20$ % from the ensemble mean throughout the year, in clear contrast to the range of approximately $\pm 30$ % in Fig. 8.
+For example, IWD remains within $\pm 20\%$ from the ensemble mean throughout the year, in clear contrast to the range of approximately $\pm 30\%$ in Fig. 8.
 Future projections (Fig. 15, in comparison with Fig. 9) also show the advantageousness of reducing differences in projected hydrological elements across the GCMs by bias correction of the humidity data.

-Bias correction of the humidity data also reduces the uncertainties (i.e. the range between the maximum and minimum) in the monthly IWD and IWCR for the five GCMs (Fig. 16).
-Hereafter, the monthly reduction in uncertainties is quantified as the ratio of the range with biascorrected humidity data to that with uncorrected humidity data for IWD and IWCR.
-For 1971-2000, the range of IWD projected with the bias-corrected humidity data is smaller than that with the uncorrected data: the range of the corrected data is 12 % for the best month (January) and 84 % for the worst month (June).
-Even for future projections under RCP 8.5, the range of IWD with the bias-corrected data is 35 % (best month, January) to 89 % (worst month, August) of that with the uncorrected data.
-The results for IWCR, which is governed by riverine water availability, also suggest the advantageousness of bias correction of the humidity data: for 1971-2000, the range of IWCR with the bias-corrected data is reduced to as little as 29 % of that with the uncorrected data (February), although the range is increased in June and July (110 and 102%, respectively).
+Bias correction of the humidity data also reduces the uncertainties (i.e., the range between the maximum and minimum) in the monthly IWD and IWCR for the five GCMs (Fig. 16).
+Hereafter, the monthly reduction in uncertainties is quantified as the ratio of the range with bias-corrected humidity data to that with uncorrected humidity data for IWD and IWCR.
+For 1971-2000, the range of IWD projected with the bias-corrected humidity data is smaller than that with the uncorrected data: the range of the corrected data is 12 %

+Figure 10.
+Geographical distribution of the monthly anomaly of the relative humidity with respect to the ensemble mean of five GCMs for January (left two columns) and July (right two columns).
+Each pair of adjoining panels shows results for the present (1971-2000) and future (2070-2099, RCP8.5) periods, respectively.